 But then, fighting with dinosaurs is different from sitting around and learning about them.
 Victor Musical Industries hoped to appeal to the four-year-old dude in all of us with Magical Dinosaur Tour, which isn't so much a game as it is a made-for-television encyclopedia.

 And it's a deep one at that.
 We get much more than a mere handful of entries and images here; this Tour provides lots and lots of information on dozens of types of dinos.
-And rather than sticking with basic statistical talk, the writers went ahead and included unexpected bits revealing errors scientists had made concerning certain discoveries and exploring mysteries that remain unsolved regarding incomplete fossil structures.
+And rather than sticking with basic statistical talk, the writers went ahead and included unexpected bits that reveal errors scientists had made concerning certain discoveries or explore mysteries that remain unsolved regarding incomplete fossil structures.
 Many entries even include an illustration of a human alongside the dino drawing for the sake of size comparison.

 Magical Dinosaur Tour is nice for what it is.
 While it does have a sense of humor, it doesn't dabble in mini-games and is fairly low on interaction in general.
 Buy it and you'll get a veritable encyclopedia--an informative but not perfectly crafted one.